RehanDias/tiktok-downloader-console/README.md

-## TikTok Video Downloader and Information Extractor
+## TikTok Video Downloader and Information Extractor 📽️📊

-This script allows you to download TikTok videos and extract various information from them, such as video details, user statistics, and creation date.
+This script allows you to easily download TikTok videos and extract various information from them, such as video details, user statistics, and creation date.
 It uses popular libraries like Axios for HTTP requests, Cheerio for HTML parsing, and Tough-Cookie for cookie management.
 The script takes a list of TikTok video URLs, fetches video data, downloads the video files, and extracts relevant details.

-### Prerequisites
+### Prerequisites 🛠️

 Before using this script, make sure you have the following: